HomeLatest NewsBFSIUnion Budget 2021: Govt should announce subsidy on MDR and POS devices

 Union Budget 2021: Govt should announce subsidy on MDR and POS devices

-During the lockdown last year, the urban economy thrived on UPI payments and there was an uptick in digital modes of payments.
-But, in semi-urban and rural areas, where digital and financial literacy is still a work in progress, the banking correspondent or BC networks like 's supported the essential service of cash transactions.
-Over 90% of our 5,00,000 strong entrepreneurial Adhikari network operates in rural areas where bank infrastructure and ATM availability is still a rarity.
+During the lockdown last year, the urban thrived on and there was an uptick in digital modes of payments.
+But, in semi-urban and rural areas, where digital and financial literacy is still a work in progress, the banking correspondent or BC networks like Spice Money’s supported the essential service of cash transactions.
+Over 90% of our 5,00,000 strong entrepreneurial Adhikari operates in rural areas where bank infrastructure and ATM availability is still a rarity.

 Another key aspect, like many have echoed, would be taxes.
 The earnings of the underbanked population are hit with taxes levied on basic money transfers.
 The government should consider providing some GST relief on smaller transactions conducted on the BC network.